About

 For general CloseUp360 business inquiries, please e-mail info@closeup360.com.

 Pro athlete partners include NBA stars Carmelo Anthony, De’Aaron Fox, Kyrie Irving, DeAndre Jordan, Damian Lillard, C.J.
-McCollum and Chris Paul, as well as NFL stars Vernon Davis, Travis Kelce and Russell Wilson.
+McCollum, Chris Paul and P.J.
+Tucker, WNBA stars Alysha Clark and Chiney Ogwumike, and NFL stars Vernon Davis, Travis Kelce and Russell Wilson.

 Ballislife is the biggest basketball network in the U.S. with 23 million followers across all social, including 9 million Instagram followers and 4 million YouTube subscribers.
 Overall, it's one of the top 10 sports media companies on social, according to Shareablee.